Abhishek08/Docker/DockerSwarm.md

 This toolkit uses Raft consensus algorithm to coordinate and decision making of a distributed system.
 SwarmKit is responsible for Orchestration, Scheduling and Cluster Management.

-Docker Swarm is the Docker-native solution for deploying a cluster of Docker hosts.
-You can use it to quickly deploy a cluster of Docker hosts running either on your local machine or on supported cloud platforms.
+A Docker engine participating in a swarm is called a node.

+A node can either be a manager node or a worker node.

 ### Features of Docker Swarm